DON’T MISS

 Labour Day in Germany

-May Day in Kreuzberg nowadays is a much tamer affair, but it still witnesses tens of thousands of revellers and demonstrators alike, packed in such proximity in the district around Kottbusser Tor that public transport to the area is shut down.
+May Day in Kreuzberg nowadays has become a more tame affair, but it still witnesses tens of thousands of revellers and demonstrators alike, packed in such proximity in the district around Kottbusser Tor that public transport to the area is shut down.
+Clashes with police are also still common.